-- Firewall: This is very frequently a firewall problem, though it can be (in very few cases) the result of a low-bandwidth connection or a inconsistent wireless connection.
+- Firewall: This is very frequently a firewall problem, though it can be (in very few cases) the result of a low-bandwidth connection or an inconsistent wireless connection.

-- Slow Internet Connection/Big Game: If you are playing on the internet on really slow service, and the game is big, it can take a good bit of time to actually download the map.
+- Slow Internet Connection/Big Experience: If you are playing on the internet on really slow service, and the experience is big, it can take a good bit of time to actually download the map.
 Give it a little while.
 To see what speeds Roblox requires, as well as other system requirements, please click here.

-- Empty Game/Place: If the map seems to be running, but is unusually devoid of stuff, then the map did in fact load.
-The game's creator probably just didn't build anything in it, so it is empty.
+- Empty Experience/Place: If the map seems to be running, but is unusually devoid of stuff, then the map did in fact load.
+The experience's creator probably just didn't build anything in it, so it is empty.
 You can tell when a map is done loading once your avatar appears.

-- Bad Game/Place: The game could be bad.
-There could be a bad script in it, or it has too many objects, which is preventing the game from running properly.
+- Bad Experience/Place: The experience could be bad.
+There could be a bad script in it, or it has too many objects, which is preventing the experience from running properly.
 Inform the creator of the problem, as only he/she will be able to repair it.

 What to Do

 Please try each step below, one at a time, in order.
 If one solution doesn't work, move on to the next!

 Make Sure You’re Using a Supported Browser

 Make sure you are using the most updated version of your browser to Play Roblox.
 If you are having issues playing with your current browser, please try playing on a different browser, such as Microsoft Edge, Firefox or Chrome.